Ingest and Retrieve Data on Managed Weaviateprivate

 Overview

-This guide configures Weaviate with a server-side vectorizer, so Weaviate calls DigitalOcean Serverless Inference on your behalf for every insert and every vector or hybrid query.
-Your application sends raw text and Weaviate handles the embedding round trip.
+You can configure Weaviate with a server-side vectorizer, so Weaviate calls DigitalOcean Serverless Inference on your behalf for every insert and every vector or hybrid query.
+Your application sends raw text and Weaviate manages the embedding process.

 Managed Weaviate exposes the same data plane API as open-source Weaviate:

 Both the HTTP and gRPC endpoints run over TLS on port 443.
-The walkthrough below uses curl end to end so you can run it from a terminal with no SDK installed.
-The same operations work with the Weaviate Python, JavaScript and TypeScript, Go, and Java clients when you’re ready for production.
+The sections below use curl for end-to-end examples so you can run everything from a terminal without installing an SDK.
+The same operations are supported in the Weaviate client libraries for Python, JavaScript and TypeScript, Go, and Java when you’re ready to move into production.

 Prerequisites

-• A DigitalOcean AI Platform workspace with a Serverless Inference endpoint.
+activecluster.
+See How to Provision and Connect to a Cluster. - AI Platform workspace: A DigitalOcean AI Platform workspace with a Serverless Inference endpoint configured.

 Set Environment Variables